Your membership has expired

 More on Snow Blowers

 Below, CR members can read about the best battery-powered snow blowers from our tests.
 We’ve also included a couple of power snow shovels for those who need to clear a few inches of the white fluffy stuff from decks or small patios (as opposed to snowy driveways).
-For even more options, see our complete snow blower ratings, which include almost 90 models in six configurations.
+For even more options, see our complete snow blower ratings, which include more than 120 models of all kinds.

 Best Two-Stage Battery Snow Blowers

 Two-stage battery-powered snow blowers are relatively new.
-They have better snow-removal speeds and throwing distances than single-stage blowers and rival the snow-removal power of similar gas-operated models—handling up to 9 inches of snow.
+They have better snow-removal speeds and throwing distances than single-stage blowers and rival the snow-removal power of similar gas-operated models, handling up to 9 inches of snow.
+There’s not enough survey data on any of the two-stage cordless snow blowers recommended by CR to judge their predicted reliability and owner satisfaction.

 Best Single-Stage Battery Snow Blowers